scripting/chat/readme.md

 3. The client, a browser-based JavaScript app.

 The client is served when you go to the server's home page.
 The source code for the client is <a href="https://github.com/scripting/chat/blob/master/client/template.html">here</a>.
 You can replace it by specifying a different source in the config.json file on the server.
-Look for names encased in [%this%] syntax, and place them in your client, and then you'll know how to communicate with the server that launched you.

 I have a demo server running at <a href="http://json.chat/">json.chat</a>.

-The name of the project, in total, in all its pieces, is called json.chat.
+The name of the project, total, in all its pieces, is called json.chat.

 ### The pointers you need